Live from Google I/O 2014

 At 7:00 this morning Google began handing out our new Android Wear devices: your choice of either Samsung’s Gear Live or LG’s G Watch.
 The devices are pretty comparable, but I chose the LG.
 Setting up the watch required installing preview versions of Google Play Services and the Android Wear companion app, which I did at the hotel this morning.

-Powering on the device presented its own challege, as it required connecting the charging cradle to power.
+Powering on the device presented its own challenge, as it required connecting the charging cradle to power.
 There are no power outlets available on the first floor of Moscone West, and they’re not letting us upstairs until 9:00.
 I was able to power it up by connecting the USB to my laptop instead of the wall adapter.
-Once powered on, the G Watch required an software update, and from there the setup was very straightforward.
-The device pairs with your Android phone via Bluetooth–thankfully the device list was sorted by signal strength, or I never would have found mine in the multitude of watches being set up this morning!
+Once powered on, the G Watch required a software update, and from there the setup was very straightforward.
+The device pairs with your Android phone via Bluetooth–thankfully the device list was sorted by signal strength, or I would never have found mine in the multitude of watches being set up this morning!

 This morning after the keynote we all received non-descript cardboard packages, told only that a few Googlers discovered in their 20% time what you can do with cardboard.

 As it turns out, it’s a virtual reality headset for your phone!
 The cardboard folds up to make a viewer.
 Download an app from the Google Play Store, drop your phone in, and you’re treated to some virtual scenes from Google Earth, Street View, and more!

 Polymer & Web Components Change Everything You Know About Web Development</>